Skip to Main Content

 Weather in Pittsburgh

 Weather in Pittsburgh, Pennsylvania is always changing.
-We experience all four seasons (winter, spring, summer, and fall).
-Please plan for mild or cool temperatures in the spring and fall, hot temperatures in the Summer, and very cold temperatures in the winter.
+We experience all four seasons: winter, spring, summer and fall.
+Please plan for mild or cool temperatures in the spring and fall, hot temperatures in the Summer and very cold temperatures in the winter.

-Pittsburgh can also be very wet with lots of rain, and even snow.
+Pittsburgh also can be very wet with lots of rain, and even snow.
 Don’t forget to bring an umbrella and/or rain coat.

 Packing Suggestions